Date: Sunday 16th August 2020

 Unfortunately we would not be able to provide you with any advice or guidance on training but the RideLondon website contains a wealth of information and advice on training plans, nutrition and gear.

 We have a limited number of places in RideLondon which come at significant expense to the charity so, of course, we are keen to maximise our fundraising.
-There is some flexibility on the £750 minimum fundraising amount but if you could realistically only raise a couple of hundred pounds then it is unlikely we would consider your application.
+We believe that £750 is a very realistic target for most people and, indeed, we would hope that our participant could raise much more than this.
+If you do not think you could raise at least £750 then we would be very unlikely to consider your application.